pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/inventory.hbs.md

 *The SANs is configurable for components in the following two ways:

-- components which install a single ingress resource in the form of <component>.<domain_name>, for example, TAP GUI
+- components that install a single ingress resource in the form of <component>.<domain_name>, for example, TAP GUI
-- components which install an ingress resource per API instance which gets templated from a `domain_template` feeding <domain_name>, for example `cnrs.tanzu.vmware.com` and `sso.apps.tanzu.vmware.com`
+- components that install an ingress resource per API instance that gets templated from a `domain_template` feeding <domain_name>, for example, `cnrs.tanzu.vmware.com` and `sso.apps.tanzu.vmware.com`

 ** Only supports wildcards